Melbourne Travel Guide

 -The car park of the Queen Victoria Market is built over a cemetery containing some 9,000 bodies.

--Melbourne is home to more foxes than any other city in the world.
+-Melbourne is said to be home to more foxes than any other city in the world.

 Become our Melbourne Travel Expert